 Come 2014, the now much-loved tea room, was introduced.
-From quintessentially English tea and freshly baked cakes, the menu soon expanded to include freshly prepared lunches and an afternoon tea menu – which has fast become a staple of our menu.
+From quintessentially English tea and freshly baked cakes, to wonderful lunches and our successful Afternoon Tea menu – which has fast become a staple of anyone visit the Lace Market.
 You can read all about our own recipes, best loved suppliers and our popular Supperclub origins here.
 Plus, read our venues details and find out how we can accommodate your celebratory or business needs.

 Team Debbie Bryan

-With a long-standing relationship with both Nottingham Trent University and the University of Nottingham, we also support numerous students’ professional development via our internship program.
+With a long-standing relationship with both Nottingham Trent University and the University of Nottingham, we have supported numerous students’ professional development via our internship program.
 Jess and Ryan make up our most recent intern alumni and were an asset to the team during the spring of 2020.
 We wish them the best of luck for their final year of study.

 In house, we handcraft and create innovative textiles, detailed jewellery and unique print designs; producing collections to wear and for the home.

-The opportunity to meet Nick Povey, owner of Fewkes Lace Embroidery Company, and visit Nottingham’s last lace manufacturer, was a catalyst for the creation of the Debbie Bryan Heritage Archive Collection in 2007.
-A collection of Nottingham Lace technical illustrations, Jacquard punch cards, antique Nottingham lace trims and motifs, alongside fabric and table cloths from Cluny Lace were added, each purchasable in our Lace Market gallery.
+The opportunity to meet Nick Povey, owner of Fewkes Lace Embroidery Company, and visit Nottingham’s last lace manufacturer, was a catalyst for the creation of the Debbie Bryan Heritage Archive Collection in 2010.
+A collection of Nottingham Lace technical illustrations, Jacquard punch cards, antique Nottingham lace trims and motifs, alongside fabric, Lace embroidery hoops, and table cloths from Cluny Lace were added, each purchasable in our Lace Market gallery.

-Original pieces for Nottingham industrial lace heritage are also now housed in-store, repurposed as unique display props for the gallery and tea room.
-You can spot technician’s tables, lace winders, hand-built drawers, lace bobbins and our fascinating Rotary Cyclostyle.
+Original pieces for Nottingham industrial lace heritage are also now housed in-store, repurposed as unique display props for the gallery and tearoom.
+You can spot technician’s tables, lace winders, stools and chairs.